ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 ---
 # Publishing Science Results

-The catalog functionalities described in the previous sections are granted to any user (registered/and non-registered users).
-Catalog exploration and content discovery and access to the products is fully open and transparent.
-In this section we will describe how to make new data accessible through the catalog and make them available for the broad scientific community.
+The ESA Open Science Data Catalogue provides free and open access to geoscience products for any user, without the need for authorization.
+By promoting FAIR and Open Science principles, this catalogue invites contributions from authorized users, enriching the scientific community with a diverse array of geospatial products.
+Contributions from users willing to share scientific outcomes and experiments help foster collaboration, innovation, and the continuous growth of scientific knowledge.

 :::tip :peanuts: STAC IN A NUTSHELL
 A STAC catalog is a structured, machine-readable collection of geospatial assets, described using JSON-based metadata records.
 It provides a standardized way to organize and link datasets, making it easy to search, access, and analyze geospatial data across different sources.
 A STAC catalog consists of collections (groupings of related datasets) and items (individual assets like satellite images or model outputs), with links connecting them for easy navigation and interoperability.